Dates: 08/02/2021 - 14/03/2021

 Finally, one arrives at the healthiest and most natural position of the person, spiritual soul – total intoxication from being madly in love with God.
 The long journey has been successfully finished, and now the real life starts!

-If a student wishes to test his/her knowledge of the subjects discussed in this course, there are 2 quizzes available, one covering the first three weeks of the course and the other one covering the remaining 3.
-At the beginning of the Week 3, students will receive 20 essay questions from which they can choose the one most relevant for them – either from the philosophical or personal perspective.
+If a student wishes to test his/her knowledge of the subjects discussed in this course, there are 2 quizzes available, one covering the first three topics of the course and the other one covering the remaining 2.
+At the beginning of Topic 3, students have 20 essay questions from which they can choose the one most relevant for them – either from the philosophical or personal perspective.
 The instructor will provide comments and answers to the points raised in essays.
-Taking quizzes and writing essays are optional, however if you choose this option, results of your work will be available 2 weeks after the course has finished.
+Taking quizzes and writing essays are optional.

 We offer a certificate of attendance if either the tests or the essay have been submitted.